Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Remember!
 A legal limit or guideline (such as an occupational exposure limit) should never be viewed as a line between "safe" and "unsafe".
 The best approach is to always keep exposures or the risk of a hazard as low as possible.

-As an example, carcinogens are not usually defined by an exposure limit.
+As an example, carcinogens do not usually have exposure limits.
 With many carcinogens, it is difficult to say for certainty that if exposure is below a set point, the agent is not likely to cause harm.
 For this reason, for carcinogens and other specific agents (such as allergens), the "As Low as Reasonably Practicable" (ALARA) principle should be applied.
 ALARA, in practical terms, means that exposure should be eliminated or reduced as much as possible.

-ACGIH defines three categories of threshold limit values:
+For chemical substances, ACGIH (2021) defines four categories of threshold limit values:

-Threshold Limit Value – Time-Weighted Average (TLV-TWA): The concentration of a hazardous substance in the air averaged over an 8-hour workday and a 40-hour workweek to which it is believed that workers may be repeatedly exposed, day after day, for a working lifetime without adverse effects.
+Threshold Limit Value – Time-Weighted Average (TLV-TWA): the time-weighted average concentration of a hazardous substance in the air averaged over an 8-hour workday and a 40-hour workweek to which it is believed that workers may be repeatedly exposed, day after day, for a working lifetime without adverse effects.

-Threshold Limit Value – Short-term exposure (TLV-STEL): A 15-minute time weighted average exposure that should not be exceeded at any time during a workday, even if the overall 8-hour TLV-TWA is below the TLV-TWA.
-Workers should not be exposed more than four times per day to concentrations between TLV-TWA and TLV-STEL.
+Threshold Limit Value – Short-term exposure (TLV-STEL): a 15-minute time- weighted average exposure that should not be exceeded at any time during a workday, even if the overall 8-hour TLV-TWA is below the TLV-TWA.
+Workers should not be exposed more than four times per day to concentrations above TLV-TWA up to TLV-STEL.
 There should be at least a 60 minute interval between exposures.
 The short-term exposure threshold has been adopted to account for the acute effects of substances that have primarily chronic affects.

-The units of measures for the threshold limit values are ppm and mg/m3.
+The units of measures for the tTLV-TWAs, TLV-STEL and TLV-C are ppm and mg/m3.
 The TLVs for aerosols are expressed usually in mg/m3.
 The TLVs for gases and vapours are expressed in ppm or mg/m3.

 In the workplace, a worker may be exposed to several chemical substances at a time.
 If the toxicological effect of the substances is similar (e.g., each substance affects same target organ or has a similar effect), it can be considered that the combined effect of the chemicals will be the sum of individual effects.
 A common example is exposure to several organic solvents.